easy-updates-manager/easy-updates-manager/readme.txt

 == Upgrade Notice ==
 = 5.1.0 =
+Only upgrade if using WordPress 4.3.
 Many changes to ensure WordPress 4.3 compatibility.

 = 5.0.0 =
 Major plugin rewrite and update.
 Updating will port over your old options.
 We recommend you perform a backup of your site before updating.
 Now you can configure just about any aspect of WordPress updates.